'General Hospital' Spoilers: The Henrik Reveal Rocks Relationships Throughout Port Charles

 ABC Soaps in Depth hints that things will be intense as Henrik and Anna work through this confusing meet.
 Viewers will have to tune in to see what comes next, but spoilers have detailed that Anna will be left feeling devastated and it sounds as if Henrik will be scrambling to regain some control over this situation.

-Fans are anxious to move forward with this storyline and General Hospital spoilers share that this Henrik reveal will shake things up for many in Port Charles in big ways.
+Fans are anxious to move forward with this storyline, and General Hospital spoilers share that this Henrik reveal will shake things up for many in Port Charles in big ways.
 Don’t miss Tuesday’s episode and stay tuned for additional spoilers regarding what’s coming next.

 You will not want to miss the explosive confrontation when Anna & Peter finally come face to face on today's @GeneralHospital! —> https://t.co/Dvac5EruVm #GH #GH55 pic.twitter.com/fK8KVP98kq